alexocode/talks/social/compassionate-coding/compassionate-coding.md

 -- A better me

 ^
-There are other, would be too much for this talk ...
+There are other things: Too much for this lightning talk!

 ^
 Some of you might ask yourself: Why should I care?